yaskovdev/blog/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 I noticed that maintainable code always has one feature: it consists of a big number of small classes.
 Not vice versa.
 This is not sufficient condition for code to be maintainable.
 But it is definitely the necessary one.

 Create new classes more often.
-Think twice before appending new methods to existing ones.
+Think twice before appending new methods to existing classes.

 ### "Interfaces pollute my codebase, I have to avoid them"

 This is very similar to the previous one.
-As interfaces clearly state what is the API of your package and reduce coupling, they should not be avoided.
+As interfaces clearly state what is the API of your package and reduce coupling, they have to be used when appropriate.
+I.e., quite often.

 ### "Static imports make my code less readable"